Skip to Main Content

 Private student loans don't go away unless you pay them off, but in most cases, they'll fall off your credit report after seven years.

-But keep in mind that lenders can still contact you to collect an old debt, even if it’s decades old and they can no longer take you to court over it.
+Keep in mind that lenders can still contact you to collect an old debt, even if it's decades old, but they can no longer take you to court over it.

 Are private student loans forgiven after 20 years?